itsnoro/founder-dashboard/README.md

 ## License

-MIT License - feel free to use this project for your portfolio or learning purposes.
+MIT License - feel free to use this project for learning purposes.

 ---